top of page

 Understanding hair porosity

 Hair porosity refers to the hair's ability to absorb and retain moisture.
 It is determined by the condition of the cuticle, the outermost layer of the hair strand.
-The cuticle can have three different states: closed, partially open, or fully open.
-These states determine how easily water and products can penetrate the hair shaft.
+The cuticle can have three different states: open, partially open, or closed.

 High Porosity Hair